psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 ## Introduction

 _Should I even apply to Google?_ is another common question.
 The answer is almost always: *yes*!
-You will never know if you're "good enough" for Google unless you try.
+It will test your limits, and you'll likely learn something about where you could improve!
 And if you do try but don't manage to make it through, I guarantee you will be a stronger programmer and interviewer by the end of it.

 When I was finishing my PhD my mind was set on becoming an academic, but the job market was really bad at the time (circa 2011).
 On my supervisor's suggestion, I applied to Google.
-It was the only industry job I applied for, as no other industry job I saw really interested me.
+It was the only industry job I applied for, as it was the industry job that stood out to me the most.
 But once I decided to apply, I did _a lot_ of preparation for the interview.
 I am positive I would **not** have passed the interviews if I had taken them the day I applied: the time I spent preparing for the interviews was essential.
 When I went into the interviews, I felt I was as prepared as I could be.
 The hard work paid off: I received a job offer to join Google Pittsburgh, and have been working as a SWE at Google since 2012.

 ![One of my first desks at Google]({{ site.baseurl }}/assets/google_first_desk.jpg) _One of my first desks at Google Pittsburgh._